oguching/Riser/README.md

 # Riser

 Riser is a template for Harp.
-I really suck at CSS so we'll see how this goes.
+Here are a few design goals:

+* Two column layout
+* Font: Georgia
+* Body font size: 21 to 24px
+* Flexbox